COVID-19 pandemic in Europe: EU solidarity

 The Italian government has criticised EU's lack of solidarity with Italy.
 Politico reported on 7 March that "EU countries have so far refused Italy's plea for help fighting coronavirus, as national capitals worry that they may need to stockpile face masks and other medical gear to help their own citizens, officials and diplomats said."
 Maurizio Massari, Italy's ambassador to the EU, said that "Only China responded bilaterally.
 Certainly, this is not a good sign of European solidarity."
 Serbian President Aleksandar Vučić said that "European solidarity does not exist.
 That was a fairy tale."

 Eventually, in July 2020 the European Council agreed to a massive recovery fund of 750 billion € branded Next Generation EU (NGEU) to support member states hit by the COVID-19 pandemic.
 The NGEU fund goes over the years 2021 – 2023 and will be tied to the 2021–2027 budget of the EU (MFF).
 The comprehensive packages of NGEU and MFF will reach the size of 1824.3 Billion €.

 In response to the pandemic, the European Investment Bank Group is establishing a €25 billion Pan-European Guarantee fund.
 It is projected that the guarantee fund would raise up to €200 billion.
+The EIB Group signed a new EUR 8.6 billion assistance agreement for its pandemic response programs in 2022.
+Since pandemic recovery has been slowed down, the allocation time for the guarantee goods under the pan-European Guarantee Fund (EGF), which was introduced in 2020, was extended until the end of 2022.